lsst-sitcom/sitcomtn-001/dsm_ui.rst

 Installing a Development Version
 ================================

-If it becomes necessary to install a development version of the UI, first go to where you want to clone the repository and execute the following.
+If it becomes necessary to install a development version of the UI, first create a directory called `git` in your home directory.
+Next, `cd` into that and execute the following.

 .. prompt:: bash